 The obvious place to start, green metro tiles can add a touch of charm and are highly versatile, working with both traditional and contemporary styles.
 However, if you're looking to create a clean, modern appearance, a green shower wall panel will help you to colour block around your shower area, plus, with a superb non-stick surface which helps repel soap and grime, and no grout joins where mould can grow, it's much easier to clean than tiles.

-Take a look at our short video below, where our stylist Emily shows you a creative way to use our Elderflower cordial paint to incorporate a green space in your bathroom or ensuite:
+Take a look at our short video below, where we show you a creative way to use paint and a few household accessories to incorporate a green space in your bathroom or ensuite:

 If you’re considering a “splash of green” in your bathroom, why not choose a green bath to complement your walls?